ajclark/zap/README.md

 If you need to send multiple files then rclone or rsync is likely better suited.
 Note that to drive up the utilization of your network pipe with rsync xargs or GNU parallel is likely required.
 It is also possible to run multiple instances of zap as you would with any other command. e.g. xargs -P.

 ### Does Zap help on low-RTT links?
 Yes.
 Take a look at the benchmarks below.
-A single file copy with scp might max out at 4Gbps on a local 10G LAN, where as Zap can drive 2x the throughput thanks to parallelism.
+A single file copy with scp might max out at 7 Gbps on a local 100G LAN, where as Zap can drive 40-80 Gbps throughput thanks to parallelism.

 ## Benchmarks
 ```